Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Instructions

 1. Make your pesto (skip this step if you’re using store-bought pesto).
-Add the 2 cups of basil leaves, ½ cup grated parmesan, ⅓ cup pine nuts (or alternative), 3 garlic cloves, 1 tablespoon lemon juice and ½ teaspoon of salt to the bowl of a food processor and blitz for a minute, until it turns into a rough paste.
+Add 2 cups of basil leaves, ½ cup grated parmesan, ⅓ cup pine nuts (or alternative), 3 garlic cloves, 1 tablespoon lemon juice and ½ teaspoon of salt to the bowl of a food processor and blitz for a minute, until it turns into a rough paste.
 Scrape down the sides.
 With the motor running, slowly drizzle in the olive oil to create a lovely emulsified pesto.

 Notes